The Rome Masters (or Rome Open) is an annual tennis tournament that usually takes place in early May at the Stadio del tennis di Roma in Rome, Italy.

 Past champions of the ATP Masters 1000 singles tournament include Novak Djokovic, Andy Murray, and Rafael Nadal while past champions of the WTA 1000 singles tournament include Kim Clijsters, Amelie Mauresmo, and Serena Williams.

-Rafael Nadal currently holds the record for most men’s singles titles with ten singles titles to his name, while Chris Evert holds the record for most women’s singles titles with a total of five titles to her name.
+Rafael Nadal currently holds the record for most men’s singles titles with ten titles to his name, while Chris Evert holds the record for most women’s singles titles with a total of five titles to her name.

 Men’s Singles

-Rafael Nadal is the most successful male singles player as he has won 10 titles and has been runner up twice.
+Rafael Nadal is the most successful male singles player as he has won 10 titles and has been runner-up twice.

 The below list of previous champions and runner-ups of the Men’s Singles event goes back to 2012.
+For a complete list, check out the ATP Tour website.

 Year | Winner | Runner Up | Score in Final |